 The Department of Defense is planning to migrate from NIST 800-171 to the CMMC framework later in 2020.

-Starting in September 2020, we will start to see CMMC requirements included in some RFPs, and by 2026, all new DoD contracts will require CMMC.
+Starting in September 2020, CMMC requirements could be included in some RFPs, and by 2026, all new DoD contracts will require CMMC.

 You can learn more about CMMC at these government sites: